 Alternative: oral aciclovir 400mg 3 times daily (8 hourly) for 7 days.

 Treatment of recurrent genital herpes

-Prescribe enough tablets for patients to be able to self-initiate treatment at onset of symptoms.
+Prescribe enough tablets for patients to be able to self-initiate treatment at the onset of symptoms.

 Only recommended for people with HSV confirmed on testing.
 Given daily to prevent recurrences and reduce asymptomatic shedding.
 Suggest prescribing for 12 months, followed by a break of 3 months to see if recurrences are still frequent and/or bothersome.

-- Oral valaciclovir 500mg daily (increase to 500mg BD on individual basis of clinical presentation and/or having breakthrough recurrences on 500mg daily).
+Oral valaciclovir 500mg daily (increase to 500mg BD on an individual basis of clinical presentation and/or having breakthrough recurrences on 500mg daily).